LostArtefacts/TR-Rando/README.md

 * Everyone - For playing and reporting bugs/areas for improvement.
 Rando wouldn't be where it is today without exceptional support from players.
 * Eycore - Lots of ideas and locations, huge help for zoning key items.
 * Lahm86 - For his massive contributions to improving the randomizer - massive thanks.
 Please check out his project for randomizing the script files here: https://github.com/lahm86/TRGameflowEditor TRGE is the base for all script randomization features in this program.
-* Aquila_chrysaetos - For their contributions to hellping key item zoning.
+* Aquila_chrysaetos - For their contributions to helping key item zoning.
 * Nenad_ - Lots of ideas and locations
-* chreden - For TRView, which has been invaluable during development and picking locations.
+* chreden - For TRView, which has been invaluable during development and picking locations as well as helping me debug and understand the TR5 file format.
 Please visit the project at: https://github.com/chreden/trview
 * b122251 - For TRMod, which was used initially to modify the levels prior to the native implementation, fantastic command-line tool you can grab here: https://core-design.com/community_trmod.html
 * JW-dev/Bahamete - For initial work on script randomization
 * Anopob - For various contributions and bug fixes!
+* Jimmy Beon - Providing us with an excellent assortment of custom textures for use in rando.
+* Topixtor - For endless testing to fix issues such as the opera house/barkhang entity freeze.
+* Lily Jericho - For endless testing to fix issues such as the opera house/barkhang entity freeze, and providing great continuous feedback.
+Lily was also a coordinator of the huge translation effort by the community, with a special thanks to the following translators:
+* Lilly Jericho (German)
+* Erackk (Croatian)
+* LeonHeart & Hedteur (French)
+* Diego (Italian)
+* Sabatu (Czech)
+* Woof Smit & Pikkufighter (Swedish)
+* Dokus & BeardedBogle (Dutch)
+* DJ_Full (Polish)
+* Jumica & Fuse (Portuguese)

 ![TR2 Rando UI](https://github.com/DanzaG/TR2-Rando/blob/master/UI.png)